alirezacomputerengineer/ScorePlay/README.md

 - **Simplicity**: I avoid complex solution, to make solution easy to undersatnd and usable for all, I design my proposed solution simple. code is totally easy to understand, commented and components are well-named. also using swagger make it more documentable.
 - **Generality**: I used **Gin** framework to develop the solution, I could develop this REST API with out extra package, which make the solution a bit complex, or using **Echo** or **Fiber** framework instead of **Gin**, but **Gin** is more global and at this simple context, there is not meaningful difference between frameworks.
-- **Productivity**: As mentioned in Technical Task description, application must be production-ready, therefor I avoid persist data using Databases or using Docker, it is simple to run and test. in **Improvements** section I proposed some improvements for market ready product.
+- **Productivity**: As mentioned in Technical Task description, application must be production-ready, therefor I avoid persist data using Databases or using Docker, it is simple to run and test. in [Improvements](#future-improvements) section I proposed some improvements for market ready product.
+- **Security**: As we are developing API which uploads something on the server, it is very important to care about security.
+I suggested some security practices in section 2 of [Improvements](#future-improvements), but to keep the code simple, I did not add them to the code base.

 ## Solution Design